 - Not being decisive is fine.
 In a round, it is perfectly fine to say, “I hear this side because…., and I hear the other side because…” You don’t have to be the judge or hero or savior.
 The group will decide.

 - Timing rounds.
 Rounds do not have to be timed but if you are running out of meeting time or if you’d like to keep air time more or less equal for everyone, timing people is a good idea.
 Facilitators can do it themselves or appoint a time keeper.
 You might want to explain in a blame-free way that time keeping is helpful for everyone “Let’s time ourselves so we all have an easier time to stay on track.”
 Use a friendly sound — but everyone has to be able to hear it.
 Don’t get too tense when someone goes over time.
 What is important is that overall, everyone respects the group process.
 While maintaining equal voice, insisting on exact fairness kills group culture.
 Finding the sweet spot where everyone can express themselves without feeling too restricted and everyone sees the group respected will create ease.

-Although all rounds are very similar, these are some differences in the nature of a round, depending on where in the decision process a group is.
-There are also more generic rounds, like opening rounds, closing rounds, evaluation rounds etc. The ones we are mentioning here are the most specific.
+Although all rounds are very similar, there are some differences in the nature of a round, depending on where in the decision process a group is.
+There are also more generic rounds in sociocracy, like opening rounds, closing rounds, evaluation rounds, etc. The ones we are mentioning here are the most specific.